brainfucksec/brainfucksec.github.io/_posts/2022-04-28-android-foss-apps-list.md

 ## Keyboard

 - [Simple Keyboard](https://github.com/rkkr/simple-keyboard) - This keyboard is created for those who only need a keyboard and nothing more.
-- [Simple Keyboard](https://github.com/SimpleMobileTools/Simple-Keyboard) - Easy keyboard for inserting all kinds of texts, special characters and numbers.
 - [OpenBoard](https://github.com/openboard-team/openboard) - 100% FOSS keyboard, based on AOSP.

 ## Maps